brian054/Format_Links/README.md

 # Extract_Links

 This takes a String that contains links with a delimiter (" | ") and separates each link onto their own line.
-Makes my work way faster.